fguillen/TransmissionApi/README.md

 Very simple Ruby Gem to comunicate with the Transmission API.

-There are other alternatives:
+There are other alternatives, this one just works better for me but I recommend you to check out the others.:

 * [Transmission Client](https://github.com/dsander/transmission-client)
 * [Transmission Connector](https://github.com/mattissf/transmission-connector)

-This one just works better for me but I recommend you to check out the others.

 ## Installation